uon-nuget/ExpressiveAnnotations/README.md

 ##### <a id="can-i-decorate-conditionally-required-fields-with-asterisks">Can I decorate conditionally required fields with asterisks?</a>

 EA does not provide any built-in mechanisms to manipulate DOM.
 Nevertheless, the asterisk decoration (or any similar effect) can be relatively easily achieved with the support of a supplementary code you could write for yourself.
 It will be based on the [`eavalid`](#is-there-any-event-raised-when-validation-is-done) events handling.
 Such an event type is triggered by EA when a field validation is performed.
-Please take a look at the snippet below (or run [web sample](src/ExpressiveAnnotations.MvcWebSample) to see it working):
+Please take a look at the snippet below (or run [the web sample from Expressive Annotations](https://github.com/jwaliszko/ExpressiveAnnotations/tree/master/src/ExpressiveAnnotations.MvcWebSample) to see it working):

 ```JavaScript
 <script>